zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 to Z to Z, T to Z & Z to T transaction fee paid to miners on the Zcash network for the work on including the shielded transaction in a block.

+The terms "Mainnet, "Testnet", and "zatoshi" in this document are defined as in [#protocol-networks]_.

 Abstract
 ========